Playtime (also spelled Play Time) is a 1967 French comedy film directed by and starring Jacques Tati.

 - Bilingual Dialogue: For some reason Mr. Lacs the businessman talks to his underling in English but the underling responds in French.

 - Call-Back: Barbara keeps opening glass doors in this drab, office tower neighborhood of Paris, and seeing reflections of glorious Paris landmarks.
-Once she sees the Eiffel Tower, once she sees the Arc de Triomphe, once she sees Cleopatra's Needle.
+Once she sees the Eiffel Tower, once she sees the Arc de Triomphe, once the Sacré-Cur Basilica, once the Luxor obelisk.

 - Color Motif: The whole film is colored in tones of gray everywhere.
 Tati apparently wanted to make a color film that looked like it was black and white.
 This makes the occasional uses of colorful background, like the old lady's corner flower stand, much more dramatic.